 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other immune system conditions: Boswellia might make the immune system more active.
 This could worsen the symptoms of auto-immune diseases.
 Avoid using boswellia if you have any of these conditions.

-We currently have no information for INDIAN FRANKINCENSE Interactions.
+We currently have no information for INDIAN FRANKINCENSE overview.

-- For a type of inflammatory bowel disease (ulcerative colitis): 350 mg three times daily for 6 weeks.
+- For a type of inflammatory bowel disease (ulcerative colitis): 350 mg of boswellia gum resin three times daily for 6 weeks.
 250 mg of boswellia extract (Casperome) once daily for 4 weeks has also been used.

 - For skin damage caused by radiation therapy (radiation dermatitis): A cream containing 2% boswellia (Bosexil by Indena SpA) has been applied twice daily during radiation therapy.